AmandaWalter/Summer-of-Learning/Prepwork for Fall 2015 Internship.md

 On Agile Development

-* What were some shorcomings of the "old" project management techniques?
+* What were some shortcomings of the "old" project management techniques?
 * How does Agile development address these problems?
 * Describe XP and some techniques employed by this method
 * What is SCRUM?